aaronmsimon/unity-kings-of-the-beach/README.md

 #### Menus

 #### Basic Updates to do (dynamic list)
-- Refactor athlete: move anything only for the player to that class
+- Refactor athlete: move anything only for the player to that class - athletestate should be playerstate, teammatestate
-- easing for ai following player
 - adjust code for considering which side of court player is on (tracking hits, aim, etc)
-- lots of testing code for Teammate that needs to be cleaned up
-- make skills a scriptable object for all different players
-- is TargetDestroyedEvent still needed?

 #### Concepts/Ideas
 - use right stick to reach for ball on dig